Abraham-Dagnew/Movie-Recommender/README.md

 # Movie Recommender Web App

 Welcome to the **Movie Recommender Web App**!
 This is a simple, interactive web application that provides personalized movie recommendations using the IMDb API powered by RapidAPI.
-With a clean and responsive user interface, this app is built with **HTML**, **CSS**, and **JavaScript** to ensure a seamless user experience.
+With a clean and responsive user interface, this app is built with **HTML**, **CSS**, and **Javascript** to ensure a seamless user experience.

 ---